Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Landscape – Overlooking the Douro River and the historic city center, the suggestion in Porto is to go to the Nossa Senhora do Pilar viewpoint.

-On the other hand, in Lisbon, there is no shortage of options either: Portas do Sol, Graça, and São Pedro de Alcântara viewpoints, for example.
+On the other hand, Lisbon also has no shortage of options: the Portas do Sol, Graça, and São Pedro de Alcântara viewpoints, for example.

 Climate – This highly depends on your preference, if you like cooler climates or warmer climates.